citusdata/citus_docs/tutorials/tut-user-data.rst

 out if we asked it to store any more than 1 replica.

-Now we're ready to accept some data! **Open a separate terminal** and set your environment variable ($DATABASE_URI) again.
-Then, run the data ingest script we've made for you in this new terminal:
+Now we're ready to accept some data! **Open a separate terminal** and run the data ingest script we've made for you in this new terminal:

 ::

   # - in a new terminal -
-  # remember to re-export the DATABASE_URI environment variable

-  cd try-citus
+  cd citus-tutorial
-  scripts/collect-wikipedia-user-data $DATABASE_URI
+  scripts/collect-wikipedia-user-data postgresql://:9700

 This should keep running and aggregating data on the users who are editting right now.
 Let's run some queries!
 If you run any of these